ThibaultFillion/strengths/documentation/using_quantities_with_units.rst

 division and multiplication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-terms can have the any units dimensions. number terms are supposed to be unitless.
+Terms can have the any units dimensions.
+Number terms are supposed to be unitless:

 * UnitValue + UnitValue
 * UnitValue + number